ridiculousfish/git-prev-next/README.md

+git-prev-next allows you to easily navigate your commits, and amend them.
+It is built on top of interactive rebase.

 Have you ever begun an interactive rebase to edit a commit, and then find that you also want to edit the parent commit?
 Or just wanted to edit a few commits back without going through the interactive rebase rigamarole?

-git-prev-next is a pair of custom git commands to make it easier to navigate and rebase in a git commit history.
-It is built on top of interactive rebase.

 ## Example